Concor: History

-Concor was listed on the JSE Securities Exchange and, for the year ended June 2005, Concor's last year as a listed company, had an annual turnover of 1.6 billion Rand.

-Relationship with Hochtief
+By the early 2000s, Concor consisted of the following divisions; Concor Buildings, Concor Civils, Concor Mining, Concor Engineering, Concor Technicrete, Concor Facility Management, Concor Property Development, and Concor Roads.

 By the early 2000s, the German international construction group Hochtief owned just under 50% of Concors shares providing the company with the benefits of technology transfer.

-Purchased by Murray & Roberts

-Concor Holdings was delisted on 30 June 2006 when 100% of its share capital was purchased by Murray & Roberts.
+For the year ended June 2005, its last year as a publicly-listed company, Concor's annual revenue totaled R1.6 billion.
+Concor was delisted on 30 June 2006 when 100% of its share capital was purchased by major South African construction company Murray & Roberts.
 It changed its name when it merged with Murray and Roberts Construction (Pty) Ltd. Whilst under the control of Murray & Roberts, Concor Facility Management and Concor Property Development was closed whilst Concor Roads was merged with Concor Civils.
 Concor Technicrete was sold as a going concern.

-Purchased by consortium

-The Concor and Murray and Roberts construction surface mining divisions were sold to a black owned consortium, consisting of the PIC and SPG in late 2016 and renamed Concor in May 2017.
+The Concor and Murray and Roberts construction surface mining divisions were sold to a consortium consisting of the PIC and SPG in late 2016 and renamed Concor in May 2017.
 Concor is now certified a Level 1 BEE Company.
 The current CEO is Jerome Govender.